Birmingham brunch comes with variety. Both in the dishes, and the number of drinks.

 6. York’s CafĂ© and Coffee Roasters

 A wide-ranging brunch that reaches around the world for its ingredients.
-York’s offer everything from Turkish eggs to African spiced tomatoes, to Persian mushrooms to Korean fried chicken.
+York’s offers everything from Arabian eggs to lamb kofta tagine, to Turkish cilbir and California double smashburger.
 It has two locations, both of which are full to the Brum—sorry, brim—at weekends.
 Get down for all-day food with a unique style and exquisite flavour.

 1 Oozells Square, Brindleyplace, B1 2HS